A series of imidazothiazole and oxazolopyridine derivatives as human Silent Information

-regulator (SIRT1) activators was subjected to the integrated 2D and 3D QSAR approaches.
+Regulator 1 (SIRT1) activators were subjected to the integrated 2D and 3D QSAR approaches.
 The derived

 = 0.89; predictive r2

+model.
 The steric, electrostatic, hydrophobic and hydrogen bond acceptor interactions have

 been found important in describing the variation in human SIRT1 activation.
 Further, 2D QSAR model

 for the same dataset yielded high statistical significance and derived 2D model’s parameters corroborated

 with the 3D model in terms of features.
-The developed model was also validated by the crystal structure
+Derived model was also validated by the crystal structure

 of active conformation of SIRT1.
 Developed models may be useful for the identification of potential

-Keywords: SIRT1 activators, imidazothiazole and oxazolopyridine derivatives, 3D QSAR, 2D QSAR, CoMFA and CoMSIA.
+Keywords: SIRT1 activators, Imidazothiazole and oxazolopyridine derivatives, 3D QSAR, 2D QSAR, CoMFA, CoMSIA.

 Rights & PermissionsPrintExport